Luxembourg compromise: Common Agricultural Policy (CAP)

-The Common Agricultural Policy was born of the Treaty of Rome.
-CAP was partially reformed in 1966 as a result of the empty chair crisis and the Luxembourg Compromise.
-Policies of CAP are voted on using qualified majority voting, a stipulations of the Luxembourg Compromise.
+The Common Agricultural Policy was born of the Treaty of Rome in 1957.
+The CAP was partially reformed in 1966 as a result of the empty chair crisis and the Luxembourg compromise.
+Policies within the CAP are voted on using qualified majority voting, a stipulations of the Luxembourg compromise.
 The CAP set up an international agricultural organisation that set prices for market goods like fruits, vegetables, sugar and cereals.
-Some of the CAP’s other goals are to: increase agricultural productivity, ensure a standard of living for farmers, stabilise markets, to readily provide available supplies at reasonable prices to consumers.
+Some of the CAP's other goals are to: increase agricultural productivity, ensure a standard of living for farmers, stabilise markets, to readily provide available supplies at reasonable prices to consumers.

-A weaker commission
+A weaker Commission

-The Compromise had a restraining effect on the Commission.
+The compromise had a restraining effect on the Commission.
 In stressing the vitality of a balance of powers between member state preferences and supranational ideals within the Community, it tethered the Commission to the Council.
-As a result, the process of integration slowed, and the minimal amount of legislation proposed by the Council limited the Commission’s power to implement policy.
-Overall, the administrative and initiative authorities that the Commission previously enjoyed on its own now needed the Council’s approval.
+As a result, the process of integration slowed, and the minimal amount of legislation proposed by the Council limited the Commission's power to implement policy.
+Overall, the administrative and initiative authorities that the Commission previously enjoyed on its own now needed the Council's approval.

 In a joint meeting of the European Parliament, the Council and the Executives on 28 and 29 January 1966, it was agreed that the Commission must seek the Council’s approval on several policy measures.
 These include: